Hintere Außenansicht des D2 Gebäudes

 Biographical Sketch

-Next to research, she has gained experience in academic teaching and (co-)supervision of PhD, master, and bachelor students.
-Her lectures deal with public management topics, and digital transformation in the public sector.
-In addition, she gives lectures on the financial management of public sector organizations with the aim of teaching students how transparent financial data such as public debt can inform about and support public decision-making.
+In addition to her research activities, she has gained extensive experience in academic teaching and in supervising PhD, master’s, and bachelor’s students.
+Her teaching generally focuses on public, nonprofit, and health care management.
+For example, her lectures explore how digital transformation affects organizations and the implications of digitalization for the management of public, nonprofit, and health care institutions.
+She also teaches financial management in public sector organizations, aiming to help students understand how transparent financial data—such as public debt—can inform and support public decision-making.
 During an Erasmus+ project, she co-developed an online course and an open access textbook on European Public Sector Accounting together with University of Rostock, University of Coimbra, University of Tampere and University of Leicester (https://www.diepsam.uni-rostock.de/).

 Research Interests